Job Training Information for Course Instructors

-Training options for Course Instructors include the day long training camp (offered prior to the start of every term) and designated TATP workshops (including Quercus workshops).
-If you are a student or post-doctoral fellow working as a Course Instructor at the University of Toronto for the first time and you are a member of CUPE 3902 Unit 1, you are eligible to receive 6 hours of paid job training.
+If you are a graduate student or post-doctoral fellow working as a Course Instructor at the University of Toronto for the first time and you are a member of CUPE 3902 Unit 1, you are eligible to receive 6 hours of paid job training.
 It is the responsibility of the hiring department to provide and pay you for participating in such training.
 The 6 hours will be paid on top of your course stipend at the SGS II hourly rate.
+For subsequent appointments, you may request additional training of up to 4 hours for each appointment.
 For subsequent appointments of 30 hours or more, you may request additional training of up to 4 hours for each appointment.

 Departments can develop and deliver the entire 6 hours of training themselves, some or all first appointment training may be provided by the TATP.
 Please contact your hiring department for guidance on how you will receive your 6 hours of paid training.